ryandhasgit/Comedy/Dikkers/Funny In A Flash 3.md

 plant the game of scene right away so we know these are gonna be rejected because they'r esuper dark

-what was funny about the darkness was he gest no respect he's down and out so let's heighten that so he's really dwon and out he's really in troulbe and struggling then its' nto funny and it's depressingt to hear him say it
+"what was funny about the darkness was he gest no respect he's down and out so let's heighten that" #major so he's really dwon and out he's really in troulbe and struggling then its' nto funny and it's depressingt to hear him say it
+(but funny?)

-i have cadence and srtructure perectly it's parodya and it's meta humor
+i have cadence and srtructure perectly it's parodya and it's meta humor, which i love

-cut some of jokes that seem to real* and not ehightened enough and dig in more to the really dark horrible stuff
+cut some of jokes that seem too real* [real as in, jokes he would do, literally] and not ehightened enough and dig in more to the really dark horrible stuff #major

 evfen when he was selling wife to burmeese warlord

-he thoguth itw as escalating up from where we started people escalate too little and too late
+you  thoguth itw as escalating up from where we started people escalate too little and too late

 start right away
-i get no respect cause i'm broke wshen he had his gun nobody respects him so the gun is there he thought it was going to go to suicide he was gonna fof hismelf figures out who he is gonna off on his way out
+i get no respect cause i'm broke wshen he had his gun nobody respects him so the gun is there scott thought it was going to go to suicide he was gonna fof hismelf figures out who he is gonna off on his way out

 just super dark
 is the way to go with this
-and then he lieks that gets absurd and dark where he's murdering a taxi drvier good escaltaion
+and then scott lieks that it gets absurd and dark where he's murdering a taxi drvier good escaltaion